c-icap for Squid 5.1 on 2.4.4 Developer not starting

 This is a problem in the FreeBSD c-icap port.
 The port itself contains a patch that adds the ListenAddress line.

-#6 Updated by Steve Wheeler over 1 year ago
+#6 Updated by Steve Wheeler about 2 years ago

-#8 Updated by Michael M over 1 year ago
+#8 Updated by Michael M about 2 years ago

 the guy from the mailing list is me.